145th Air Refueling Squadron

-The 145th Air Refueling Squadron (145 ARS) is an inactive unit of the Ohio Air National Guard 121st Air Refueling Wing located at Rickenbacker Air National Guard Base, Columbus, Ohio.
+The 145th Air Refueling Squadron was a unit of the Ohio Air National Guard 121st Air Refueling Wing at Rickenbacker Air National Guard Base, Columbus, Ohio.
 The 145th was equipped with the KC-135R Stratotanker.
 The squadron was inactivated during 2014.

 History

-The 145th Air Transport Squadron was allotted to the Ohio Air National Guard in early 1956 by the National Guard Bureau to replace the 112th Fighter-Bomber Squadron at Akron-Canton Airport.
-The 112th was forced to move from Akron to Toledo Municipal Airport, on 1 April 1956 when the F-84E Thunderjet aircraft it was programmed to receive were unable to use the short runways at Akron.
+The 145th Air Transport Squadron was allotted to the Ohio Air National Guard in early 1956 to replace the 112th Fighter-Bomber Squadron at Akron-Canton Airport.
+The 112th was forced to move from Akron to Toledo Municipal Airport, on 1 April 1956 when the Republic F-84E Thunderjet aircraft it was programmed to receive were unable to use the short runways at Akron.

-The 145th ATS was a new Air National Guard organization, not having any prior USAF history or lineage.
-The 145th ATS, gained by the Military Air Transport Service (MATS), was assigned to the 121st Tactical Fighter Wing at Columbus for administrative and logistical support.
+The 145th was a new Air National Guard organization.
+The 145th, gained by Military Air Transport Service if mobilized, was assigned to the 121st Tactical Fighter Wing at Columbus, Ohio.
 The 145th received federal recognition on 17 March 1956.

-Initially assigned C-46D Commando twin-engine propeller transports, the squadron was upgraded in 1958 to C-119J Flying Boxcar transports, fitted for aeromedical transport of personnel to medical facilities.
+Initially equipped with Curtiss C-46D Commando twin-engine propeller transports, the squadron was upgraded in 1958 to Fairchild C-119J Flying Boxcar transports, fitted for aeromedical transport of personnel to medical facilities.